Skip to main content

 2. Compare prices at different pharmacies

 Prices for Kerendia can vary between pharmacies.
 SingleCare helps you compare prices across different pharmacies in your area.
-Enter the medication name on the SingleCare website to see prices at nearby pharmacies, helping you quickly identify the best deal.
-Taking the time to reach out and explore these options may make a difference in your overall medication costs.
+Enter the medication name and your zip code on the SingleCare website to see prices at nearby pharmacies, helping you quickly identify the best deal.
+Taking the time to explore these options may make a significant difference in your overall medication costs.

 3. Seek medical advice for potential alternatives